MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedding-content.md

 * Deploy your updated application to production and begin embedding Power BI dashboards and reports.

 >[!Note]
->Use the [Onboarding experience tool](#step-1-setup-your-embedded-analytics-development-environment) to get started on embedding for your customers quickly.
+>Use the [Onboarding experience tool](#step-1-setup-your-embedded-analytics-development-environment) to set up your embedded analytics environment for your customers.
 >

 ## Admin settings